kingmariano/omnicron/README.md

 10. **Video downloader tool**: Download videos from various website.
 11. **Music downloader tool**: Search and download song/music to your device.
 A drop in replacement for spotify.
 12. **Doc GPT**: Chat with your pdf files.
+13. **MP3 Converter**: Convert your video and audio files to mp3.
-13. **Text To Image**: Scan text written in your image using the tesseract ocr engine.
+14. **Text To Image**: Scan text written in your image using the tesseract ocr engine.

 ### Efficiency and Model Strength